-Maintain regular contact with the student through meetings until the thesis has been submitted and, if this arises, during any referral period and corrections.
+Maintain regular contact with the student with at least monthly meetings (pro-rata for part-time students) until the thesis has been submitted and, if this arises, during any referral period and corrections.
 In the case of distance learning students, supervisors must maintain regular contact with the student through electronic and/or other means.

-When supervising a student with a Tier 4 visa ensure that the majority of contact is face-to-face and that where this is not possible a record is kept on the student's file confirming the arrangements that have been agreed in the absence of face-to-face contact.
+It is particularly important when supervising a student with a Tier 4 visa to ensure that the majority of contact is face-to-face and that where this is not possible a record is kept on the student's file confirming the arrangements that have been agreed in the absence of face-to-face contact.